Tamor River Expedition

 Tamor River Expedition – The Ultimate Himalayan Rafting Adventure

-Location: Eastern Nepal | Trip Duration: 12–14 Days
+Trip Duration: 12-14 Days

-Trip Grade: Challenging to Hard | Best Season: Oct–Nov & Apr–May
+Trip Grade: Challenging to Hard

-Why Choose the Tamor River Expedition?
+Why choose the Tamor River Expedition?

-Each riverside campsite is carefully chosen for its beauty and tranquility.
-Evening yoga, meditation, and wellness sessions offer relaxation after a day of paddling. - Wellness on the River:
+Each riverside campsite is chosen for its beauty and tranquility.
+Evening yoga, meditation and wellness sessions help you relax after paddling.

 Our expeditions blend adventure with self-care.
-Enjoy gentle morning yoga, stretching, and riverside meditation to connect with nature and reset your body. - Local Culture & Cuisine:
+Guests enjoy gentle morning yoga and riverside meditation.
+This helps them connect deeply with nature.

 The Journey – Trek & Raft Combo

-✈️ Note: While Taplejung airstrip is an alternative, flights are infrequent and weather-dependent.
-We highly recommend the trek as it enhances the expedition’s authenticity and connection to the landscape.
+Note: Taplejung airstrip is an alternative starting point.
+However, flights are infrequent and weather-dependent.
+We strongly recommend the trek-in option.

 Tour Amenities